First-time Freshman (FF) applicants are individuals who:

 Oglethorpe does not require official score reports for credit by examination before making an admission decision, although evidence of advanced coursework is considered a sign of rigor in a college preparatory curriculum.
-Admitted students seeking the possibility of credit for Advanced Placement (AP), International Baccalaureate (IB) or College Level Examination Program (CLEP) or Cambridge International AS and A Level Examinations should submit an official score report for any examinations taken as soon as these scores are available.
+Admitted students seeking the possibility of credit for Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP) or Cambridge International AS and A Level Examinations should submit an official score report for any examinations taken as soon as these scores are available.
 For more details, please refer to the Sec.
 6.8.1. of this Bulletin.

 Admitted freshman students must secure their place in the class by submitting an enrollment deposit no later than May 1 (if the student will enroll in the fall semester) or January 1 (if the student will enroll in the spring semester).
 Entering freshman students must submit an official final transcript from the secondary school and, if applicable, from all colleges and universities.
 All freshman students must complete the online housing application or the housing exemption form as soon as possible after submitting the enrollment deposit.
 For more details about campus residency requirements or to complete an online housing form, please visit http://reslife.oglethorpe.edu/.

 Home schooled applicants are individuals who complete secondary-school requirements in a home school, either through an accredited diploma-granting institution that supplies an official home school transcript, or through a non-accredited home study program.

 Home schooled candidates should follow all application requirements for freshman candidates, plus the following additional credentials: